|

 Elevation Press, Toronto, Ontario, 2010.

-paperback, 422 pages, bibliographic references and index
+Paperback, 422 pages, with bibliographic references and index

 www.trashedpoliticalgarbage.com